paragonie/sodium_compat/README.md

 ### Features Excluded from this Polyfill

-* `\Sodium\memzero()` - Although we expose this API endpoint, it's a NOP.
-We can't reliably zero buffers from PHP.
+* `\Sodium\memzero()` - Although we expose this API endpoint, we can't reliably zero buffers from PHP.

+  If you have the PHP extension installed, sodium_compat will use the native implementation to zero out the string provided.
+Otherwise it will throw an `Error` (provided as part of the random_compat polyfill).
-* `\Sodium\crypto_pwhash()` - It's not feasible to polyfill scrypt or Argon2 into PHP and get reasonable performance.
+* `\Sodium\crypto_pwhash()` - It's not feasible to polyfill scrypt or Argon2
+  into PHP and get reasonable performance.
 Users would feel motivated to select parameters that downgrade security to avoid denial of service (DoS) attacks.

   The only winning move is not to play.